Elon Musk's X Corp sues California to undo content moderation law

 Gavin Newsom, California's Democratic governor, signed the law last September, saying the state would not let social media be "weaponized" to spread hate and disinformation.

 In a recent interview, A.J.
-Brown, who resigned in June as X's head of brand safety and ad quality, said a recent policy change that limited the visibility of objectionable posts on X rather than removing them made it difficult to convince advertisers the platform was safe.
+Brown, who resigned in June as X's head of brand safety and ad quality, said policy changes adopted by Musk that limited the visibility of objectionable posts on X rather than removing them made it difficult to convince advertisers the platform was safe.

 The case is X Corp v Bonta, U.S. District Court, Eastern District of California, No. 23-at-00903.